1925 and 1934 Ya-Lo Football Sets

 Red Grange Involvement

 To help push the game, former Illinois and Chicago Bears football star Red Grange was heavily involved.
-Grange was not only used as a spokesperson but he helped organize the company, according to this old newspaper link.
+Grange was not only used as a spokesperson but he was actually given a role as vice president shortly after leaving college for professional football.

 The letter (shown here) was addressed to ‘Mr. Football Fan’ and read: